easimon/easimon.github.io/content/post/2022-10-06-github-multiple-accounts.md

 Connection to github.com closed.
 ```

-When outside any context directory, the ssh connection should fail.
+When outside any context directory, the ssh connection **should fail**.
 If it succeeds, one of your
 default ssh keys (e.g. `~/.ssh/id_rsa`) is accepted by GitHub, and this spoils any attempt to switch
 the key to something else in "real" context folders.

-For each context directory the ssh connection should succeed, identify you by the expected
+For each context directory, the ssh connection should succeed, identify you by the expected
 GitHub handle and then drop the connection.
 Check if the `Hi your-handle` matches your expectations.

 Now, you're all set for cloning all your repositories into subfolder of the corresponding context